worldbank/rissk/features_scores.md

 **Feature**

 Sub-features `gps_latitude`, `gps_longitude` and `gps_accuracy` are constructed for all questions of type `GpsCoordinateQuestion` in the microdata.

-Latitude from the GPS question.
-Note that there may be none or multiple GPS question per unit.
-They may refer to different places, so can legitimatyl be apart, e.g. the coordinates of the household plots.
+Note that there may be none or multiple GPS question per interview and that they may refer to places other than the interview location, e.g., the location of the household plots.

 **Score**